System FR as Foundations for Stainless: Examples of Program Verification and Termination Checking

 Figure~\ref{fig:partition-multiplicity} shows a theorem that {\tt partition} also preserves the multiplicity of each element.
 We use here {\tt count} to state the property, but we could have used multisets instead (a type which is natively supported in Stainless).
 The {\tt \bf holds} keyword is a shorthand for {\tt {\bf ensuring} \{ res => res \}}.
 The {\tt @induct} annotation instructs the system to add a recursive call to {\tt partitionMultiplicity} on the tail of {\tt l} when {\tt l} is not empty.
 This gives us access to the multiplicity property for the tail of {\tt l}, which the system can then use automatically to prove that the property holds for {\tt l} itself.
 This corresponds to a proof by induction on {\tt l}.

 Figure~\ref{fig:merge} shows a function {\tt isSorted} that checks whether a list is sorted, and a function {\tt merge} that combines two sorted lists in a sorted list.
 When given the above input, the system proves the termination of all functions, establishes that postconditions of functions hold, and shows that the theorem holds, without any user interaction or additional annotations.
+For the {\tt merge} function, the postcondition might seem too weak to establish that e.g.~{\tt Cons(x, merge(xs, l2))} is sorted just based on the fact that {\tt merge(xs, l2)} is sorted.
+However, since we put the definition of {\tt merge} \emph{while} type-checking the body of {\tt merge} in the context, it is possible to establish that {\tt x} is smaller than the head of {\tt merge(xs, l2)}.
+We give more details on this feature of our system, called body-visible recursion, in Section~\ref{sec:selfaware}.